revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

 - Whenever a request comes it first goes to the DispatcherServlet where it then tries to identify its handler method (the methods defined in the specific controller to handle the requests) using Handler mapping.
 - Once the handler mapping returns the controller the DispatcherServlet knows the controller which can handle the request and goes there for further request processing.
-- Once the controller returns view the DispatcherServlet goes to the view resolver to identify where the view is located.
+- Once the controller returns the view the DispatcherServlet goes to the view resolver to identify where the view is located.
-- DispatcherServlet then grabs the view and returns it back as final response.
+- DispatcherServlet then grabs the view and returns as the final l response.
 </blockquote>

 </details>